-Applicant response to Reviewer comments - Applicants will be given the opportunity to see and respond to Reviewer comments via Je-S. The page limit for a response is a maximum of 0.5 pages to address cross-cutting comments (not transferable) Then 0.5 pages per project (transferable between projects) and should be returned within 10 days of receipt.
+Applicant response to Reviewer comments - Applicants will be given the opportunity to see and respond to Reviewer comments via Je-S. The page limit for a response is a maximum of 0.5 pages to address cross-cutting comments (not transferable and not applicable to single project proposals and New Applicant proposals), then 0.5 pages per project (transferable between projects).
+The response should be returned within 10 working days of receipt.
 Responses must therefore be brief in addressing the key issues raised by the reviewers.
 If an Applicant exceeds the page limit the response will be rejected.

 AGP Merging Meeting

-After the Sub-Panel meetings, a sub-set of AGP will agree a final combined ranking list for all projects, across the two calls and the four Sub-Panel areas.
+After the Sub-Panel meetings, a sub-set of AGP will review all recommendations and agree a final combined ranking list for all projects, across the two calls and the four Sub-Panel areas.
 This meeting will be chaired by the AGP Chair and will include the Sub-Panel chairs, a number of the Sub-Panel members and the AGP Chair and Deputy.

-All Panel members will attend the plenary meeting which will be chaired by the AGP Chair.
+All Panel members will be asked to attend the plenary meeting which will be chaired by the AGP Chair.
 The Panel will review the outcome of the round.